American Horror Story Season 6, Episode 6 Recap: The Big Twist(s)

 The early twist is that Shelby Miller doesn't want anything to do with it.
 She's separated from Matt, after the show drove a wedge between them.
 A fling with Dominic, the actor that played Matt, divided them fully.
 She's going to win her husband back.
 Little does she know that Dominic will be there too.
 Twist #2, if you're counting.

 Agnes Mary Winstead, the actress that played the Butcher, seems to have fallen a little too deeply into the role.
-In the fourth and fifth twists, we see that Sid serves her with a restraining order and she apparently went a little off the reservation.
+In the fourth and fifth twists, we see that Sid serves her with a restraining order and she apparently had a mental breakdown.
 That included stealing props from the set and turning into the Butcher on Hollywood Boulevard.
 Oh, and again as Sid and Diana are leaving.
 The woman has gone crazy.
 Or been possessed.
 Whichever.

 Our next stop on the character reintroduction train is Lee.
 She's on E! telling the anchor that she wants to defend herself against the charge that she killed her ex-husband, Mason, when at the house the first time.
 The show seemingly keeps seeping into reality; we learn that Monae, who played Lee, has developed a major drinking problem.
 Sixth twist!